 I hope everyone has a special moment at Christmas.
 Mine started when I was a little girl.
 Our live tree was bright with big multicolored lights, our heirloom ornaments hung - each with story to tell, and heavy tinsel coated the tree like a shaggy dog’s mane.
 Under the tree was my magical place.
-That was where the Nativity scene was splayed out with the Holy Family, three wise men, shepherds, and sheep.
+That was where the Nativity scene was splayed out with the holy family, three wise men, shepherds, and sheep.
 I loved to arrange and rearrange the figures.
 However, it was the stable that really held my attention.
-It was made by my Grandfather Niemann before the turn of the 1900s.
+It was made by my Grandfather Niemann before the turn of the century.
 My Mom made sure that a bright light was shining through a hole in the back of the stable.
 The beam light shown down on the Baby Jesus, Mary and Joseph.
 My Grandpa had a music box on the side of the stable.
 When I turned the key, tiny bells rang out "Silent Night."
-I laid there with my eyes closed listening to the sweet music, as the pine scent deepened, and the lights shone even brighter.
+I laid there listening to the sweet music, as the pine scent deepened and the lights shone even brighter.
 The spirit of Christmas surrounded me.

 One year, when I was ten, my mom surprised me.
 A big box was wrapped under the tree with my name on it.
 I could hardly wait to see what was in it.
 When I started to unwrap the gift, I saw another box also wrapped…then another and another…until there was one small box.
 Inside was a certificate that read, "The holder of this certificate is entitled to lessons at Meg and Lyn’s Ceramic studio."
 I was so excited.
 I loved art and was always drawing.
 My mom thought I had a talent like her mother.
 My Grandmother was a true artist back in the early 1900’s.
 Although she died before I was born, my mom told me stories about her.
 She said my grandma was a very talented musician and artist.
 All around our house were her oils and her huge painted tapestries.
 There were also fine china pieces that she painted which were displayed on a plate ring that ran around the living room – fish plates, platters and vases.
 Inside my mom’s china cabinet there were Grandma’s teacups, decorated jars, and small china lockets.
 Since her name was Adele and my middle name was Adele…I thought I was going to be a real artist.
 So, taking ceramic lessons was my first step.